Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Experimental Implementation

 \item \textbf{Batch size}: Choosing an appropriate batch size can affect the speed and stability of the training process.
 We varied the training batch size for each trial, ranging from 4 to 32 (with gradient accumulation as 4), based on the knowledge that training with smaller batches is more effective for highly low-resource language training \cite{atrio2021small}.

 \item \textbf{Drop-out}: This regularization technique randomly drops out some of the neurons during training to prevent overfitting.
-The dropout rate determines the proportion of neurons to drop out during each iteration \cite{srivastava2014dropout}.
+The dropout rate determines the proportion of neurons that drop out during each iteration \cite{srivastava2014dropout}.

 \item \textbf{Optimizers}: These algorithms update the model weights during training to minimize the loss function.
 Different optimizers have different strengths and weaknesses, and choosing the right one can impact the final performance of the model.
 Adaptive Moment Estimation (Adam) \cite{KingmaB14}, AdamW (Adam with weight decay) \cite{LoshchilovH19} were used.